Makaze4/UpwellPredict/readme.md

 ---

 * Download the repository and place it in a directory of your choice.
-* Use an IDE to run the software, as it uses several paths as inputs to the program
+* It is recommended to use an IDE to run the software, as it uses several paths as inputs to the program
 * To run the software, execute the pipelineScript.py file.

 Note:
-* Although the software as of testing is working, it is recommended to run only the third stage of the pipeline.
-This is because the final step of the preprocessing pipeline generates huge amounts of data.
+* The software as of testing is working, it is recommended to run only the third stage of the pipeline due to the final step of the preprocessing pipeline generating huge amounts of data.
 * For this matter, 2 pre-made datasets are available in the folder 'experimentsInput'

 ## Sample data from the year 2019: North and South Morocco